-- Singing rhyming songs like “Down by the Bay”, “The Name Game” or “Apples and Bananas”
+- Sing rhyming songs like “Down by the Bay,” “The Name Game,” or “Apples and Bananas”

-- Sort pictures and objects by a sound or sounds in their name
+- Sort pictures and objects by a sound or sounds in their names

-- Play games like find foods at the grocery store that start with a “B” like bananas, bean and bacon
+- Play games like finding foods at the grocery store that start with a “B” like bananas, beans, and bacon

 - Sound out words by their letter sound and see if your child can guess the word.
-(Kuh-aaaa-t = cat)
+(K-aaaa-t = cat)